OfqualGovUK/ofqual-standards-patterns/.github/ISSUE_TEMPLATE/propose-a-new-pattern.md

 ---

-Our engineering patterns are example solutions for addressing problems, meeting standards and living our engineering principles.
-They should make it easier for engineers to do their jobs.
+Our patterns are example solutions for addressing problems, meeting standards and living our principles.
+They should make it easier for individuals to do their jobs.
 We don't have a standard way of writing patterns as we like to be a bit more flexible with their structure.
 Please provide us with some information on what you are proposing below

 **What is the pattern you are suggesting?**
 A concise description of the pattern, and when you expect it would be used

-**What would be the benefit to the Home Office of following this pattern** This could be the mitigation of risks, or the improvement of other aspects, for example quality or speed of delivery
+**What would be the benefit to Ofqual of following this pattern** This could be the mitigation of risks, or the improvement of other aspects, for example quality or speed of delivery

 **How do people implement this pattern**